rust-hosted-langs/book/booksrc/chapter-interp-symbols-and-pairs.md

 }
 ```

-We'll add wrappers to the `Heap` and `MutatorView` impls to scope-restrict
+Then we'll add wrappers to the `Heap` and `MutatorView` impls to scope-restrict
 access:

 ```rust,ignore